Antoun Sehnaoui: Media

 In 1998, Sehnaoui created NewsMedia SAL, a publishing company, and then Executive, an independent business magazine focused on Lebanon and the GCC countries.
 Executive is a publication concerning economic and financial matters across the Middle East and North Africa (MENA) region.
 In 2010, Executive became a member of the Business Publications Audit (BPA) Worldwide.
 Yasser Akkaoui is the editor-in-chief of Executive.

 Film production

 Sehnaoui is a partner in the production company "Rouge International", in collaboration with French actress and producer Julie Gayet, and founded the production company "Ezekiel Film Production".
 The movie Clouds of Sils Maria was released in 2014 and went on to receive over 25 awards nominations and 9 wins including the César Award for best supporting actress for Kristen Stewart.
 The movie The Insult was released in 2017 and was selected as the Lebanese entry for the Best Foreign Language Film as well as being nominated in the category at the 90th Academy Awards.

-Philanthropy and sponsorships
+Philanthropy and Personal Life

-Sehnaoui supports the Beirut International Film Festival, the Beirut Art Center, the French Book Fair, and more than a dozen arts and cultural festivals a year.
+Sehnaoui supports the Beirut International Film Festival, the French Book Fair, and more than a dozen arts and cultural festivals a year.
 He agreed to lend an antique bed bought at auction at Bonhams of London to Ordsall Hall for a duration of five years.